redhat-documentation/modular-docs/README.md

 ### Building the References

-The build script in this repository execute two builds for each reference:
+The build script in this repository execute a build for each reference:

 * An HTML version using `asciidoctor`.
-This provides a basic build for people who do not have access to `ccutil`.
-* **Red Hat Use Only:** An epub/PDF/HTML version using `ccutil`.
-This build is closer to the Publican build and does better error checking.

-They also provide a link to the resulting guides in the console output.
+The build script provides a link to the resulting guide in the console output.

 To build all of the books, navigate to the root of this directory and type the following command:

     scripts/buildGuides.sh

 To build a single book, you can pass the book folder name on the above command line, for example: